Periyar River: Religious and cultural significance

 There are several places of religious significance along the banks of the Periyar.
 The famous Aluva Sivarathri festival is celebrated on the banks of the Periyar River in Aluva.
 The temple festival is conducted every year on Sivarathri day of the Kumbham month of Malayalam calendar.
 The Siva temple on the sand bank of Periyar River throngs with devotees every year on Mahasivarathri day.

 Kalady is a town located on the banks of the Periyar river.
 It is the birthplace of Sri Adi Shankara, the Hindu philosopher who consolidated the doctrine of Advaita Vedanta.
 Kalady started featuring in the spiritual map of India only after its rediscovery in the late 19th century by the then Shankaracharya of Sringeri and the subsequent consecration of a temple for Sri Adi Shankara in 1910.

 Located 52 km from Kochi, the Malayatoor Church is situated atop the 609 m high Malayatoor Hill.
 The church is dedicated to St. Thomas, who is believed to have prayed at this shrine.
-One of the most important Christian pilgrim centres in Kerala, this holy shrine attracts devotees in very large numbers not only from Kerala but also from the neighbouring states.
+One of the most important Christian pilgrim centres in Kerala, it attracts devotees in very large numbers not only from Kerala but also from the neighbouring states.
 This famous church is situated at Kurisumudi, a verdant hill in the Western Ghats girdled partially by the Periyar (river).
 The Church has a life-size statue of St. Thomas and the imprint of the feet of the Apostle on a rock.
 This shrine has now been accorded an international pilgrimage station.